CYFish/interview-hackmd-2025/README.md

 ### Data Storage
 - DynamoDB table with GSI for efficient queries
+- Parquet files partitioned by date for analytical workloads
 - Optimized schema design for analytical queries
 - Support for record updates and versioning